skeeto/w64devkit/README.md

 Neither Address Sanitizer (ASan) nor Thread Sanitizer (TSan) [has been ported to Mingw-w64][san] ([also][san2]), but Undefined Behavior Sanitizer (UBSan) works perfectly under GDB.
-With both `-fsanitize=undefined` and `-fsanitize-undefined-trap-on-error`, GDB will [break precisely][break] on undefined behavior, and it does not require linking with libsanitizer.
+With both `-fsanitize=undefined` and `-fsanitize-trap`, GDB will [break precisely][break] on undefined behavior, and it does not require linking with libsanitizer.

 The kit includes a unique [`debugbreak` command][debugbreak].
 It causes all debugee processes to break in the debugger, like using Windows' F12